Xqhare/neith/README.md

 The name Neith embodies the essence of this database, symbolising it's ability to weave together, transform and illuminate the data, much like the goddess herself.

 ### Recursive Acronym
-The name is also a recursive acronym:
+As with every project that takes itself seriously, the name is also a recursive acronym:

 Neith

 Enhances

 Information

 Through

 Hierarchy

 ## Data-types

+> [!IMPORTANT]
-It supports only basic data-types, floating point numbers, booleans, strings, as well as Lists.
+> It supports only basic data-types, floating point numbers, booleans, strings, as well as Lists.

-Signed and unsigned integers are excluded for the sake of simplicity, ease of use and a smaller footprint.
+Signed and unsigned integers are excluded for the sake of simplicity and ease of use.
-If you really need to use them, Neith is probably not for you.
+If you really need to use them, Neith is probably not for you, or you could parse them, up to you really.

 ### Types:
 Types are followed by their respective name in the API in parenthesis.